-In a 1985 paper Bloom and Hsu [496] say a directed graph D with e edges has a graceful labeling $\theta$ if for each vertex v there is a vertex labeling $\theta$ that assigns each vertex a distinct integer from 0 to e such that for each directed edge (u, v) the integers $\theta(v) - \theta(u) \mod (e+1)$ are distinct and nonzero.
+In a 1985 paper Bloom and Hsu [529] say a directed graph D with e edges has a graceful labeling θ if for each vertex v there is a vertex labeling θ that assigns each vertex a distinct integer from 0 to e such that for each directed edge (u, v) the integers $\theta(v) - \theta(u) \mod (e+1)$ are distinct and nonzero.
 They conjectured that digraphs whose underlying graphs are wheels and that have all directed edges joining the hub and the rim in the same direction and all directed edges in the same direction are graceful.
-This conjecture was proved in 2009 by Hegde and Shivarajkumar [1045].
-Yao, Yao, and Cheng [2969] investigated the gracefulness for many orientations of undirected trees with short diameters and proved some directed trees do not have graceful labelings.
-Hegde and

-Kumudashi [1031] established the gracefulness of the directed graph that is an orientation of the planar grid graph $P_m \times P_n$ in which each cell is a unicycle of length four.
-A graceful difference labeling of a directed graph G with vertex set V is a bijection $f: V \to \{1, \ldots, |V|\}$ such that, when each arc uv is assigned the difference label f(v) - f(u), the resulting arc labels are distinct.
-Hertz and Picouleau [1052] conjectured that all disjoint unions of circuits have a graceful difference labeling, except in two particular cases.
+This conjecture was proved in 2009 by Hegde and Shivarajkumar [1117].
+Yao, Yao, and Cheng [3229] investigated the gracefulness for many orientations of undirected trees with short diameters and proved some directed trees do not have graceful labelings.
+Hegde and Kumudkshi [1103] established the gracefulness of the directed graph that is an orientation of the planar grid graph $P_m \times P_n$ in which each cell is a unicycle of length four.
+A graceful difference labeling of a directed graph G with vertex set V is a bijection $f: V \to G$ $\{1,\ldots,|V|\}$ such that, when each arc uv is assigned the difference label f(v)f(u), the resulting arc labels are distinct.
+Hertz and Picouleau [1124] conjectured that all disjoint unions of circuits have a graceful difference labeling, except in two particular cases.
 They provided partial results that support this conjecture.
-A survey of results on graceful digraphs by Feng, Xu, and Jirimutu is given in [785].
-Marr [1770] and [1769] summarizes previously known results on graceful directed graphs and presents some new results on directed paths, stars, wheels, and umbrellas.
+A survey of results on graceful digraphs by Feng, Xu, and Jirimutu is given in [844].
+Marr [1918] and [1917] summarizes previously known results on graceful directed graphs and presents some new results on directed paths, stars, wheels, and umbrellas.

-In [2459] Shivarajkumar, Sriraj, and Hegde survey results on graceful labeling of digraphs.
+In [2670] Shivarajkumar, Sriraj, and Hegde provided a 2021 survey results on graceful labeling of digraphs.